isomerpages/csa-csro-licensing/_how-to/Renew/Submit Renewal Application.md

 </table>

 ##### For Individual:
-1. “Declaration Form for Individual” [to hyperlink], which has been duly filled up and endorsed as a personal declaration by the individual. <br>
+1.	“<b>Declaration Form for Individual</b>” [to hyperlink], which has been duly filled up and endorsed as a personal declaration by the individual. <br>
 2. (For overseas applicants only) Certificate of Clearance or documentation from the relevant authorities in the home country certifying that the individual does not have any record of criminal conviction in the home country.

 	Note: